 What is a two-party insurance check?

-A two-party check has two people or entities named as the owners of the check.
-Insurance companies will often write the check out to two parties to ensure the check is used for what it was intended for.
+A two-party claim check has two people or entities named as the payees of the check.
+Insurance companies will often write the check out to two parties to ensure the money is used for its intended purpose.
+The policyowner will very likely be one of the parties on a claim check.
+A second party could be a lienholder, a leasing company or a body shop.